 Feeding our dogs and cats is anything but an exact science.
-One of the most frequent questions we get asked is how much do I feed my pet?
+One of the most frequent questions we get asked is “how much do I feed my pet?”
 With all the different considerations of things like weight, activity level, age, and environment, that can be a difficult question to answer.
-Add to that difficulty the fact that many pet parents feed a combination of wet and dry food and supplements, and it becomes even more confusing.
+Add to that difficulty the fact that many pet parents feed a combination of wet and dry food, and it becomes even more confusing.

 Where do you start?

 A good place to start figuring out this great mystery is to check your pet’s body condition.
-This can be done by using a body score chart so you can visibly check and see if they are just right, a little on the porky side or a bit skinny.
-Here are links to cat and dog charts.
+This can be done by using a body score chart so you can visibly check and see if they are just right, a little on the pudgy side or a bit skinny.
+Below are links to cat and dog charts.
 Determine if your pet needs to gain, lose, or maintain their weight.
 Next, weigh your pet and record the number so that you can track if their weight changes.

-If you feed your pet primarily dry food, then check the package for the daily feeding guidelines for his or her weight, age and activity level.
-If you wish to feed your loyal companion a combination of dry and wet food or meal topper, then you will need to take all of those calories into consideration.
+If you feed your pet primarily dry food, check the package for the daily feeding guidelines for his or her weight, age, and activity level.
+If you wish to feed your loyal companion a combination of dry and wet food, then you will need to take all of those calories into consideration.
 Remember that wet food is not as calorically dense as kibble simply because of the moisture levels.
-The same consideration will be needed for toppers or meal mixers, depending on whether they are dry, wet, dehydrated, freeze-dried or semi-moist

-The feeding guidelines on the package are carefully calculated and listed for your pet’s weight.
-Some products will also include amounts for less active, more active or weight loss, and/or for various life stages.
-These feeding guidelines are daily amounts.
+The feeding guidelines on the package are listed for your pet’s weight.
+The feeding guidelines are reported in daily amounts.
 Once you have found the daily recommended amounts for your pet for each type of food, then it is simple math to determine how much of each to feed.

 Here’s an example:

-- Let’s say you have a 30 lb reasonably active Adult dog.
+Let’s say you have a 30 lb reasonably active adult dog.
 You want to feed him a combination of GO!
-FIT + FREE™ Adult dry food and GO!
-FIT + FREE™ Chicken, Turkey & Duck Stew.
+SOLUTIONS™ CARNIVORE Chicken, Turkey + Duck Adult dry food and GO!
+SOLUTIONS™ CARNIVORE Chicken, Turkey + Duck Stew.

-- If you want to feed 50% kibble, 50% canned, use the feeding guidelines for each, and feed half as much of each daily.
-In this example, it would result in starting with ¾ cup of dry and 1 ½ cans of wet per day.
+- If you want to feed 50% kibble, 50% wet, use the feeding guidelines for each, and feed half as much of each daily.
+In this example, you would feed ¾ cup of dry and 1 ½ to 2 cartons of wet per day.

-- If you want to feed 75% kibble, 25% canned, use the feeding guidelines for each and calculate how much 75% would be for feeding dry, and 25% of the feeding guidelines for the wet food.
-In this example, it would result in just over 1 cup of dry and ¾ of a can of wet per day.
+- If you want to feed 75% kibble, 25% wet, use the feeding guidelines for each and calculate how much 75% would be for feeding dry, and 25% of the feeding guidelines for the wet food.
+In this example, it would result in just over 1 cup of dry and ¾ to 1 of a carton of wet per day.

 - Adjust these amounts over time to achieve an ideal body weight.
 In addition, we recommend weighing your pet’s food for better accuracy.